hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/interop/asset-exchange/fabric-besu.md

 ---

 We will demonstrate asset exchange of a bond in Fabric `network1` with `10 BobERC20` tokens on Besu `network2`.
-For Fabric commands, run from `samples/fabric/fabric-cli` folder, and for Besu commands, run from `ssamples/besu/besu-cli` folder.
+For Fabric commands, run from `weaver/samples/fabric/fabric-cli` folder, and for Besu commands, run from `weaver/samples/besu/besu-cli` folder, in your clone of the Cacti repository.
 Here `Alice` and `Bob` in Fabric `network1` correspond to account `1` and account `2` in Besu `network2` respectively.
 Following are the step-by-step asset exchange process:

 | Notes |
 |:------|